NeonixRIT/gcisdiscordverify/README.md

         - `success.ph`: page that get displayed if the user successfully joined the server or was alread a member of the server
     - `manageinvites`: page for viewing, editting, and deleting active invites
         - `delete_invites.php`: intermediary page for parsing parameters (array of invite ids) and sending them to `delete_invites.py`
-        - `edit_invite.php`: intermediary page for parsing parameters (each value of the invite) and sending them to `edit_invite.py`
+        - `edit_invite.php`: intermediary page for parsing parameters (each value of the invite) and sending them to `manage_invites.py`
         - `index.php`: main page to view/edit/or delete invites
         - `update_guilds.php`: helper page to update `guilds.json` whenever an edit window is opened
     - `runnable`: contains python code called by the php to do most of the file handling
         - `delete_invites.py`: Using a list of invite ids it deletes them from `invites.json`
-        - `edit_invite.py`: Similar to `generate_invite.php` but doesn't generate ids.
-Updates the json rather than appends to it.
-        - `generate_invite.py`: Generates a unique 16 character invite id, appending the invite and its data to `invites.json`
+        - `manage_invites.py`: Generates a unique 8 character invite id or edit an existing invite, saving the changes to `invites.json`
         - `load_data_utils.py`: For parsing/loading `config.php` and `secrets.php` to be usable in python
         - `update_guilds.py`: Authenticates using the `bot` access token to get the servers the application has access to and their roles.
 Saves the results in `guilds.json`
     - `index.php`: Main page containing links to add application to a server, create invite links, or modify them